 There are several types of assets.
 That said, all assets are the same in that they have financial value to a business (or individual).

 Types of fixed assets common to small businesses include computer hardware, cell phones, equipment, tools and vehicles.

 - For example, a dog walking business owner buys a van to transport her clients’ dogs to the park.
-She buys a business cell phone to stay in touch with her clients while on the road.
+She reads reviews and buys a business cell phone to stay in touch with her clients while on the road.
 She has a laptop she uses to invoice her clients, do marketing work and answer client emails.
 After a few years, she decides to expand her business and buys a building to run a boarding and grooming facility.
 There are all examples of fixed assets.

 Fixed assets are different from items you might expense on your taxes.
 These items may last more than a year, but they are of lower value and are not major investments.

 - For example, the dog walking business owner buys heavy-duty leashes, portable water dishes, a backpack and good shoes to make her job safer and more comfortable.
 She writes off these items on her taxes.